LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/print-completion-certificates-for-self-pace-learning-by-admin.md

 # How can an administrator print completion certificates for self-pace learning?

-Once completion certificate templates are added to a course, the certificate is available to be printed for any course assignment using that course.
+When completion certificate templates are added to a course, the certificate is available to be printed for any course assignment using that course.
 Administrators have the option of printing from a PDF of the certificate or a Word file that permits editing of the content.
 All data pulled into the certificates is from the TMS.
 For instance, if a user name is showing incorrectly, it may be changed in the User Profile or edited directly on the certificate.

-## Printing course assignment certificates

 For self-paced learning, administrators can print a completion certificate for a course assignment once the student has completed the course assignment or it has been marked complete by an administrative user.
-Completion certificates for self-paced learning are available to print from the student?s transcript:
+Completion certificates for self-paced learning are available to print from the student's transcript:
 1. On the **User Profile**, click **Transcript**.
 1. Under the **Course Assignment** section, find the course name and click on the **certificate** icon.
 1. If more than one completion certificate is available for a course, a dialog opens listing all available certificate types.